 7.)
 Experiment with Being Awesome

 The better you feel about what you’re doing now, the less afraid you’ll be to try new things, and the more your momentum will spur you on to greater heights.

 Once you believe that success comes a bit at a time, you’ll be willing to try out doing something Awesome… a bit… just to see how it feels.

 Have you ever wanted to run a marathon?

-Maybe you’re too scared to train for months at a time, to eat well, and commit to get the rest your body needs.
+Maybe you’re too scared to train for months at a time, eat well, and commit to getting the rest your body needs.

 Well, if you’re living with a Drops of Awesome mindset, you can experiment with being a marathon runner.

 How did that feel?

 Maybe you’re ready to take the experiment a step further.